Fantasia in G major, BWV 572: History

-Most printed editions entitle it a Fantasia, but there is little suggestion of improvisation, particularly in the main, central movement.
-Many recitalists refer to it in their programmes as "Piece d'Orgue", its title in all the contemporary copies; but this, according to Peter Williams, is possibly misleading, as there is little French about the music itself, except the use of ninths and sevenths in the style of de Grigny (in the middle alla breve section) and the possible allusion to French plein jeu music (by the choice of the key of G major).
-The work could more accurately be described as a toccata, since it shares in the tradition of sectional toccatas (as conveyed by Buxtehude) with a central contrapuntal section that is surrounded by a toccata-like framework.
+Most printed editions entitle it a Fantasia, but many recitalists refer to it in their programmes as "Pièce d'Orgue", its title in all the contemporary copies; but this, according to Peter Williams, is possibly misleading as well, as there is little French about the music itself except the use of ninths and sevenths in the style of de Grigny (in the middle alla breve section) and the possible allusion to French plein jeu music (by the choice of the key of G major).
+The work could more accurately be described as a toccata, since it shares in the tradition of sectional toccatas (as conveyed by Buxtehude) in which a central contrapuntal section is surrounded by a toccata-like framework.

 Structure

 The piece starts in compound quadruple meter (12/8).
 This movement is very dynamic and cheerful, and features complete absence of the pedal.
 The broken chords shared between left and right hand do not seem to have a parallel in any work by another composer, though Williams notes a similarity in the "idea of running semiquavers for hands followed by a sustained durezza passage with pedals" with a prelude by Christian Friedrich Witt.
 The youthful vigor and digital dexterity of the opening movement leads to a broken tonic pedal point, which then transitions to the contrapuntal central section which features five voices.
 In contrast to the first movement, it employs the entire range of the instrument.
 The dense texture of the movement makes it more idiomatic for the instrument and more typical for Bach.
 The movement uses long held chords with many suspensions to great effect, an idiom which Bach employed with relative frequency in his mature works.

-The contrapuntal section fails to resolve back to its key chord, and instead leads via an evaded cadence into a coda which shows close similarities to the final line of BWV 565, Bach's Toccata and Fugue in D minor.
+The contrapuntal section does not resolve to its key chord, and instead leads via an evaded cadence into a coda which shows close similarities to the final line of BWV 565, Bach's Toccata and Fugue in D minor.

 Reception

+A Netherlands Bach Society article calls this piece an exercise in French style for which Bach used the Livre d’Orgue from 1700 by the French organist and composer Nicolas de Grigny as a starting point.
+The same article states: "The way in which [Bach] proceeded to put his own stamp on this style in the Pièce d’Orgue is admirable and dazzling."